AndrewDanilov/yii2-custom-pages/README.md

 ### Html visual editor

 Embedded WYSIWYG-editor helps you easily make any visual content.
-It has ability to place images, videos and other usefull things in content of your pages.
+It has ability to place images, videos and other usefull things in content of your pages or categories.

 ### Human-friendly urls

 You can define slugs for categories and pages.
-Pages can be under defined category or can has own url without relativity to category.
+For nested categories and their pages, a link is consistently composed of slugs of hierarchically nested categories.

 ### Main page

 You can define page as main page of the site.
-Than it repleces default index controller/action.
+Then it repleces index action of default controller.

 ### Publish date

 Any date can be defined to pospone publication of page.
-If not set - it will be current date by default.
+If not set manually, the creation date will be set as publish date.

 ### Shortcodes

-You can use some shortcodes in text content of created pages.
+You can use some predefined shortcodes in text content of created pages.
 To place gallery or slider inside page content, you can add theese shortcodes to page WYSIWYG-editor in admin area:

 ```text
 [gallery album1566731453428]